-Priority #5: Increasing Solar System Capacity: \$13,500US
+Priority Need #7: Increasing Solar System Capacity: \$13,500US

 To meet the demand for additional electrical power, we are also appealing for 20 solar panels (250 watts - \$250US each), 20 solar panel batteries (12 volt, 200amp - \$350US each), interverter (3.5 kva - \$1,000US) and a charge controller (1,000 watts -\$500US) to augment our existing Solar Panel System which is often overpowered by the electrical load demand.
+The newly operational Liberian government electricity is not stable or reliable and is causing many issues within the country, as they are experiencing blackouts on a regular basis.
+The loss of electrical power interferes with ability to have sufficient power for our programs.